2000 Mauritian general election

 General elections were held in Mauritius on 11 September 2000 to elect the members of the National Assembly.

 The opposition Mauritian Militant Movement (MMM) party decisively won the elections in coalition with the Militant Socialist Movement (MSM), defeating the governing Mauritian Labour Party (MLP) led coalition.
-They formed together the MSM/MMM As a result, in a pre-election deal Anerood Jugnauth of the Militant Socialist Movement became Prime Minister of Mauritius before handing over to Paul Bérenger of the Mauritian Militant Movement in 2003; Bérenger would become the first non-Hindu Prime Minister of Mauritius.
+They formed together the MSM/MMM As a result, in a pre-election deal Anerood Jugnauth of the Militant Socialist Movement became Prime Minister of Mauritius before handing over to Paul Bérenger of the Mauritian Militant Movement in 2003.

 Background

-The Mauritian Labour Party led by Navin Ramgoolam had governed Mauritius since winning the 1995 election.
+The Labour Party led by Navin Ramgoolam had governed Mauritius since winning the 1995 election.
 A new election had to be held by December 2000 and Ramgoolam dissolved parliament to call the election on 11 August 2000.
 He expected to be able to win the election in a three-way contest with the Mauritian Militant Movement and Militant Socialist Movement parties splitting the opposition vote between them.
 However ten days after the election was called the two main opposition parties agreed a deal.

-The MSM led by Anerood Jugnauth and MMM led by Paul Bérenger agreed that if they won the election Jugnauth would become Prime Minister.
-They agreed that after three years he would step down as Prime Minister to become the President of Mauritius with enhanced powers, and that Bérenger would become Prime Minister, the first non-Hindu to do so.
+The MSM led by Anerood Jugnauth and MMM led by Paul Bérenger agreed that if they won the election Jugnauth would become prime minister.
+They agreed that after three years he would step down as prime minister to become the president of Mauritius with enhanced powers, and that Bérenger would become prime minister, the first non-Hindu to do so.

-Election rules
+Electoral system

 The election was conducted under the first past the post system with three Members of parliament being elected from each of 20 mainland constituencies.
 A further two MPs were elected from the island of Rodrigues.
-Each voter was required to vote for three candidates.
+Each voter was required to vote for three candidates with the possibility of panachage.
 Once these 62 MPs were decided the Supervisory Electoral Commission chose the eight 'best losers' to prevent any ethnic community or political party from being underrepresented.
 The Commission chose four MPs to balance the ethnic groups (Hindus, Muslims, Chinese and general population) and another four to balance the political parties.
 The 'best losers' could only come from candidates who came fourth in the 20 mainland constituencies.